TheContrappostoShop/Prometheus-MSLA/README.md

 software install.

 ### Documentation
 Finalized Build Guide Coming Soon!

-In the mean-time, check out our [Youtube Assembly Guide](https://www.youtube.com/watch?v=eP9PegG7pnA&list=PL1cx7A6ZVoZlWrnPsP4_g7WrTk8wNiGpT), or join our Discord for advice and assitance!
+In the mean-time, check out our
+[Youtube Assembly Guide](https://www.youtube.com/watch?v=eP9PegG7pnA&list=PL1cx7A6ZVoZlWrnPsP4_g7WrTk8wNiGpT),
+or join our Discord for advice and assistance!

 ## Community
 If you want to share your experience or need more information, we are happy to